Cameron Winklevoss

-Cameron Howard Winklevoss (born August 21, 1981) is an American cryptocurrency investor and Olympic rower, who (with his brother) founded Winklevoss Capital Management and Gemini cryptocurrency exchange.
-He competed in the men's pair rowing event at the 2008 Summer Olympics with his identical twin brother and rowing partner, Tyler Winklevoss.
+Cameron Howard Winklevoss (born August 21, 1981) is an American cryptocurrency investor, former Olympic rower, and cofounder of Winklevoss Capital Management and Gemini cryptocurrency exchange.
+He competed in the men's pair rowing event at the 2008 Summer Olympics with his rowing partner and identical twin brother, Tyler Winklevoss.
 Winklevoss and his brother are known for co-founding HarvardConnection (later renamed ConnectU) along with Harvard classmate Divya Narendra.
-In 2004, the Winklevoss brothers sued Facebook founder Mark Zuckerberg, claiming he stole their ConnectU idea to create the popular social networking site Facebook.
+In 2004, the Winklevoss twins sued Facebook founder Mark Zuckerberg, claiming he stole their ConnectU idea to create the social networking site Facebook.
 In addition to ConnectU, Winklevoss also co-founded the social media website Guest of a Guest with Rachelle Hruska.
-In January 2021 Forbes estimated that each twin had a cryptocurrency holding of $1.4 billion.

 Early life and education

-Cameron Winklevoss was born in Southampton, New York, and raised in Greenwich, Connecticut.
-He is the son of Carol (née Leonard) and Howard Edward Winklevoss Jr.; Howard was an adjunct professor of actuarial science at the Wharton School of the University of Pennsylvania.
-At an early age, he (left-handed) and his identical "mirror-image" twin brother Tyler (right-handed) demonstrated a pattern of teamwork, building Lego together and playing musical instruments.
+Cameron Howard Winklevoss was born on August 21, 1981, in Southampton, New York, and raised in Greenwich, Connecticut.
+He is the son of Carol (née Leonard) and Howard Winklevoss.
+Howard was an adjunct professor of actuarial science at the Wharton School of the University of Pennsylvania.
+At an early age, he (left-handed) and his identical "mirror-image" twin brother Tyler (right-handed), demonstrated a pattern of teamwork, building Lego together and playing musical instruments.
 At the age of 13, they taught themselves HTML and started a web-page company, which developed websites for businesses.

 Winklevoss went to the Greenwich Country Day School before attending the Brunswick School for high school.
 He showed a fondness for the classics in high school, studying Latin and Ancient Greek.
-During his junior year, he co-founded the crew program with Tyler.
+During his junior year, he co-founded the crew program with his brother.

-On June 14, 2002, Winklevoss's older sister, Amanda, died from unknown causes on the set of Analyze That in New York City.
+On June 14, 2002, Winklevoss's older sister, Amanda, died from cardiac arrest induced by drug overdose.

 He enrolled at Harvard University in 2000 for his undergraduate studies where he majored in economics, earning an AB degree and graduating in 2004.
 At Harvard, he was a member of the men's varsity crew, the Porcellian Club and the Hasty Pudding Club.

 In 2009, Winklevoss entered the Saïd Business School at the University of Oxford where he obtained an MBA in 2010.
 While at Oxford he was an Oxford Blue, and rowed, in a losing effort, in the Blue Boat in the 156th Oxford-Cambridge Boat Race.